SysKitTeam/docs-point/integrations/webhooks.md

 ### **Response**

-Successful request results in response status 200 and provides the Signature Authentication Key.
+A successful request results in a response status 200 and provides the Signature Authentication Key.

 {% tabs %}
 {% tab title="200" %}